ramyhhh/angular-dragdrop/README.md

 .drag-over { border: dashed 2px #ccc; }
 ```
 # Getting started
-Go to project page, and copy dd.ts to your project, and make sure to declare the directives within you ngModule.
+Go to [https://codesandbox.io/s/github/ramyhhh/angular-dragdrop](project page), and copy dd.ts to your project, and make sure to declare the directives within you ngModule.
 **and that's it** , sorry for not packaging it with npm, maybe later :)